fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

         - 3000:3000
 ```

 * The `api` service doesn't come with a pre-built image instead what it has is a build configuration.
 Under the `build` block we define the context and the name of the Dockerfile for building an image.
-You should have a understanding of context and Dockerfile by now so I won't spend time explaining those.
+You should have an understanding of context and Dockerfile by now so I won't spend time explaining those.
 * The `image` key holds the name of the image to be built.
 If not assigned the image will be named following the `<project directory name>_<service name>` syntax.
 * Inside the `environment` map, the `DB_HOST` variable demonstrates a feature of Compose.
 That is, you can refer to another service in the same application by using its name.
 So the `db` here, will be replaced by the IP address of the `api` service container.
 The `DB_DATABASE` and `DB_PASSWORD` variables have to match up with `POSTGRES_DB` and `POSTGRES_PASSWORD` respectively from the `db` service definition.
 * In the `volumes` map, you can see an anonymous volume and a bind mount described.
 The syntax is identical to what you've seen in previous sections.